-Due to personnel decisions, expanding business opportunities, as well as attrition a regional bank found itself with no senior staff to run their cybersecurity business.
-It had been relying on contractors and consultants which cost an exorbitant amount of money.
+Due to personnel decisions, expanding business opportunities, as well as attrition a regional bank found itself with no senior staff to run its cybersecurity operations.
+It had been relying on misaligned contractors and consultants which cost an exorbitant amount of money.
 A decision was made to develop internal talent but they needed assistance to guide, train, and support the growth of their team.
 Silent Sector was engaged to fulfill this need and provide the institution with the ability to eventually rely on its own internal staff.
 The in-house team would be able to provide the necessary guidance, direction, and support for the organization, over time.
 Silent Sector started the process with meetings and alignment to the CIS CSC20 framework, identifying the needs of the client through interviews and discussions.
 Silent Sector recommended specific training, processes, tools, and modifications to existing internal processes.
 Silent Sector team members were also able meet with internal stakeholders, while maintaining an advisory role and working with the client to grow their internal staff's capabilities.

 A B2B software company had grown very quickly due to rapid market adoption of its innovative product.
 With the CTO and founding partner's growing responsibilities, as well as the growth of the development team, it was no longer possible to provide adequate internally managed quality assurance and security testing of the product.
 They quickly recognized the need for a third party to test their platform in development and production, with the added complication of having a limited budget.
 The software company engaged Silent Sector to provide in-depth and comprehensive Penetration Testing and product review within their budget.
 Silent Sector completed the required testing within the client's time frame and budget, ending with a live demonstration of the significant findings.
 The company was provided comprehensive, specialized documentation and findings evidence to meet its unique needs.